Ah, the mind of a mystery writer. Always contemplating the simpler things in life, like car chases, explosions, and murder.

 Anyway, Denene and I once stumbled across this little jewel of a place—Kilkenny Marina—while exploring the back roads near Savannah, Ga.

 Instead of hanging a right onto Belle Island Road in Richmond Hill (south of Savannah) I kept straight and this is the little slice of heaven we found after passing through the narrow opening in a stand of massive live oaks.
 A perfect setting for a mystery?
-Perhaps we should find Kenny to ask his opinion of the situation.
+Perhaps we should find Kenny to ask his opinion of the situation, if he’s still alive.

 By the way, who says you have to die to see the light at the end of the tunnel?
 As a more practical means of having a peek at “the light,” simply visit Kilkenny Marina a few minutes before sunset and this is what you’ll see on your way out.